Capital Punishment Facts

 As a result, the development of the guillotine in France took place, hanging in several countries was altered from strangling individuals to death to breaking their necks.
 In addition, the United States of America was led to the invention of both the lethal injection and the electric chair which are not as horrifying as the old methods.

-Late Stages of Death Penalty Case
+Early Stages of Death Penalty Case

 Consistently, there have been various movements throughout the world which aim to abolish the capital punishment.
 In fact, many different cultures have abolished this practice a long time ago.
 For example, Chine abolished the capital punishment during the mid- eighteenth century but restored it after twelve years.